The best hotels in Bobo-Dioulasso

 Taxis are slower but better for luggage or when it's raining.
 Centre Administratif to the Marché Central is roughly 2,500 CFA by taxi.
 If you're staying at Hotel Cascades on Route de Banfora or Hotel les Filaos in Zone Industrielle, budget 2,500-3,500 CFA for a taxi into the city center.
 Your hotel can arrange trusted drivers if you ask. much better than flagging random ones near the Gare Routière.

-Bobo-Dioulasso's best neighborhoods
+Bobo-Dioulasso's best hotel regions

 Start in Dioulassoba or Centre-ville if this is your first time.
 Those two neighborhoods put you within walking distance of the Grand Mosque, the old colonial quarter, and the best street food in the city.